JulSeb42/JulSeb42-julseb-cli/react-rest/README.md

 ### Styling

-Most of components come from `TSX library` package.
+Most of components come from `@julseb-lib/react` package.
 If you need new components, you can add them in `client/src/components`.